basekit/docs.basekit.com/templating/assets.md

 {% endraw %}
 {% endhighlight %}

-NOTE: You can reference images in LESS files.

 In *.twig files you use the asset() function.

+You can also reference other files types within *twig and (as of version 7.53) *.less files:
 {% highlight html %}
 {% raw %}